 - PPO allowance: an amount that we negotiate with each provider or provider group who participates in our network.
 For these PPO allowances, the PPO provider has agreed to accept the negotiated reduction and you are not responsible for the discounted amount.
 In these instances, the benefit we pay plus any applicable deductible, copayment or coinsurance you are responsible for, equals payment in full. - In-Network allowance: a negotiated amount the mental health/substance abuse provider has agreed to accept as the negotiated reduction and you are not responsible for the discounted amount.
-In these instances, the benefit we pay plus any applicable deductible, copayment or coinsurance you are responsible for, equals payment in full. - Non-PPO allowance: the amount the Plan will consider for services provided by Non-PPO or non-Managed In-Network providers.
+In these instances, the benefit we pay plus any applicable deductible, copayment or coinsurance you are responsible for, equals payment in full. - Non-PPO allowance: the amount the Plan will consider for services provided by Non-PPO or Non-Network providers.
 Non-PPO allowances are determined as follows:

-For all dialysis services the Non-PPO allowance is the maximum Medicare allowance for such services.
+For all dialysis services and all urine drug testing services, the Non-PPO allowance is the maximum Medicare allowance for such services.

-For other than dialysis services, the following applies:
+For other than dialysis services and urine drug testing services, the following applies: